QALB-Boy/blog/_posts/2024-11-20-please-help.markdown

 * 20241216; 1000mg lithium carbonate, 450mg clozapine
 * 20241217; 800mg lithium carbonate, 450mg clozapine
 * 20241218; 800mg lithium carbonate, 450mg clozapine
 * 20241219; Dr Pippa North; in ward round; false claims of psychosis and psychotic episodes on my medical records.
 Nobody is defending me against these slanders.
+Dr North lied today.
+She turned to me and said “your psychosis”.
+She is just lying again as normal.
+She keeps inventing fictional symptoms that I don’t have.
+Once I have left the ward I will be searching for a decent psychiatrist who isn’t a liar.

 ![Moi]({{site.baseurl}}/assets/img/Moi.jpg)